 You may select an individual or an entity (i.e., bank or trust company) as trustee for your trust.
-You may be able to serve as trustee of the trust while you're alive and you can have multiple trustees named as fiduciaries.
+You may be able to serve as trustee of the trust while you're alive and you can designate multiple trustees.
 As outlined below, there are several items to consider when choosing between an individual and a corporate trustee.